The well-posedness of the Cauchy problem for the Dirac operator on globally hyperbolic manifolds with timelike boundary: Preliminaries

 In the following we always assume that the spin structure is fixed.
-We denote by $S\M$ the associated \textit{spinor bundle}, i.e. a complex vector bundle with $N\define2^{\lfloor \frac{n+1}{2}\rfloor}$-dimensional fibers, denoted by $S_p\M$ for $p\in \M$, fiberwise endowed with the canonical scalar product on $\CC^{N}$
+We denote by $S\M$ the associated \textit{spinor bundle}, that is in particular a complex vector bundle with $N\define2^{\lfloor \frac{n+1}{2}\rfloor}$-dimensional fibers, denoted by $S_p\M$ for $p\in \M$, fiberwise endowed with a hermitian product